pagekit/docs/developer/views-templating.md

 ## Render a view manually

 You can also manually access the `View` service to render a template file.
 This may come in handy, if you dynamically determine which view to load.
-Note that `hello:` in the example below refers to the package name.
+Note that `hello:` in the example below refers to the resource shorthand as defined in the package's [module definition](modules.md#register-resource-shorthands).

 ```php